 According to my uncle, after La Paz had his own experience near Fort Sumner he became fascinated with my account of the Los Angeles object because, not unlike the one he saw, it was huge --- most such phenomenon reported falling into the somewhat smaller disc-like or saucer-shaped object category.
 La Paz especially liked the fact I had said the rear or stern was rectangle in shape, rounded on the corners, flat on the bottom and top and fairly thick.
 He liked the thick part, because he determined the object he saw to be a 100 feet thick --- an unusual statistic at the time.

-The man doing all the yelling was a skipper of a yacht come marlin boat moored in the Marina Del Rey harbor owned by the grown son and heir of a major multimillionaire oil man.(see) The skipper just wanted to know who owned the wagon out front and who the person was that was responsible for maintaining the wood on it.
+The man doing all the yelling was a skipper of a yacht come marlin boat moored in the Marina Del Rey harbor owned by David J. Halliburton, the grown son and an heir to the Halliburton Oil fortune.
+The skipper just wanted to know who owned the wagon out front and who the person was that was responsible for maintaining the wood on it.
 Showing a huge sigh of relief that the car was not demolished beyond repair in some fashion I told him the person responsible for keeping the wood in such great shape was me.
 The skipper asked if I would be interested in doing, as he called it, the brightwork on his boat --- meaning, basically, sand, scrape, and spar varnish all the natural-color wood on the boat over and over for the rest of my life.
 Although I changed my mind later, initially my answer was no, but it did lead me, out of curiosity, to go to where the boat was moored and look it over.

 It just so happened the day I was there a young woman was walking along the dock with several small children in tow when one of them, a very little girl who I guess could not swim, missed her footing somehow and slipped off the edge of the dock into the water.
 For all practical purposes she was drowning.
 The mother started yelling like crazy and since I was probably the only person really within earshot close enough to respond, I leaped off the boat onto the dock and into the water.
 While still in the water I handed the little girl up to the skipper, who had been running all the way along the dock only a few steps behind me.
 In the process, due to all the commotion, a small crowd gathered.